bkio/navisworks-gltf-importer/README.md

 ## Performance?
 Well, there are a lot of intermediate steps.
-- First convert GLTF to FBX(ASCII); GLTF-Metadata to a custom binary format
+- First convert GLTF to FBX; GLTF-Metadata to a custom binary format
 - Read FBX in Navisworks
 - Read custom binary format and populate each node in Navisworks scene with its metadata.
 Therefore it is not a fast solution.
 But if you find any better solution, please let me know.